rahul12130/JAVA-TRAINING-TASK/README.md

 28. ThreadDemocode class is to demonstrtae the join method by extending the Thread Class.
 29. Implementthread class is to demonstrate the creation of an Thread by Implementing the Runnable Interface and using the getName method to get the thread name.
 30. Runnablethreadimplement class is to demonstrate the join method by Implementing the Runnable interface.
+31. IncDeccount class is to demostrate the working of an two threads by incrementing and decrementing the count variable.